 If you are moving from a fixed mindset to a growth mindset, you need to feel like you are in a fertile environment where ideas and creativity thrive, where feedback is about improving your work yourself.

-You should work with an Executive who also has a growth mindset, someone who shows that they are vulnerable and is open about their failures.
+You should work with an Executive who also has a growth mindset, showing that they are vulnerable and open about their failures.

 Working with an authentic Executive who doesn’t expect unachievable levels of perfectionism from their Assistants will lead you to feel more inspired, motivated and able to challenge yourself.

 Don’t be afraid of feedback.